Line S13 (Milan suburban railway service): Route

 Line S13, a cross-city route, heads initially in a southerly direction from Milano Bovisa-Politecnico through the Milan Passante railway to Milano Rogoredo.
 From there, it turns southwest towards its southern terminus, Pavia.

 History

 The route was activated on 11 December 2011, to coincide with the introduction of the 2011/12 winter timetable.
 It replaced the S10, which was simultaneously closed down.

 Stations

 The stations on the S13 are as follows (the stations with a coloured background are within the municipality of Milan):

 Scheduling

 As of 2012, S13 trains ran at half-hourly intervals between 05:30 and 23:30 Monday to Friday, and at the same intervals on Saturdays and holidays between 06:00 and 19:00.

+As of 2024, trains run half-hourly every day, with frequency reduced to hourly in late evening.